 The treatment plant tour gives students a first-hand look at how wastewater is treated so it can be safely returned to the environment and how everyone can help keep our creeks and waterways clean by learning what is safe to pour down the drain.

 On the wetlands hike in Moorhen Marsh, students look for mammal signs like tracks and scat from species including river otter and black-tailed deer.
 Students also get the opportunity to learn how to find and observe birds like the Great Blue Heron and Canada Goose.
-Dip-netting activities allow for close-up inspection of a variety of fish and invertebrate species while learning about water pollution and aquatic animal adaptations.
+Dip-netting activities allow for close-up inspection of a variety of fish and invertebrate species, including dragonfly nymph, while learning about water pollution and aquatic animal adaptations.

 If you would like to learn more about the Wetlands Field Trip or sign up for one, contact MVSD’s Public Outreach Coordinator at firstname.lastname@example.org.